munrocreations/own-it-quick/README.md

 For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the **ownCloud** documentation.

 <h3 id="connect">Enable Users to Connect to the ownCloud Server</h3>
-When a user requires **ownCloud** access, you add a user account as described in the preceding procedure.
+When a user needs to connect to **ownCloud** access, you add a user account as described in the preceding procedure.
 The user receives an email with the required login details.

-In necessary, you can provide the ownCloud server's IP address and port.
+If necessary for that connection, you can provide the ownCloud server's IP address and port.

 - The server name is name of the system where you installed the **ownCloud** server using a docker image.
 -  The port number is 8080.